folio-org/docs/content/en/docs/Users/_index.md

 -   **Middle name.** The middle name of the user.
 -   **Preferred first name.** The name by which the user prefers to be called.
 -   **Patron group (required).** Select a patron group to assign to the user.
 Patron groups are classes of library users configured by your library in the Settings app.
 See [Settings \> Users \> Patron Groups](../settings/settings_users/settings_users/#settings--users--patron-groups) for more information.
 -   **Status (required).** Select a status for the user: **Active** or **Inactive.** A user's status is tied to the expiration date set on their user record.
 Active status indicates current affiliation, employment, or enrollment within the library's institution.
 Inactive status indicates that the expiration date on the user's record has passed and the user is no longer affiliated, employed, or enrolled.
+When a **Patron Group** is selected, the **Status** automatically defaults to **Active**.
 -   **Expiration date.** The amount of time set before the user record lapses and the user no longer has active permissions or the ability to borrow items.
 The expiration date determines when a user's status changes from Active to Inactive.
-You are prompted to set the default expiration date when creating a user record.
+After selecting a **Patron Group**, you are prompted to use the default expiration date for that patron group.
 In the **Set expiration date** pop-up window, click **Set** to accept the default expiration date for the patron group.
 Otherwise, if you wish to customize the expiration date, click **Cancel** and enter the date in the **Expiration date** field, or click the **calendar icon** to select a date.
 You can also leave the field blank.
 -   **Barcode.** The barcode number for the user's library card.

 ### Extended information